In these turbulent times, we can’t escape the news about Covid-19 – better known as Coronavirus.

 But what exactly does that mean?
 And how is a Pandemic different from an Outbreak or an Epidemic?

 Surprisingly the definition of each word isn’t exactly a scientific term that’s tied to cold, hard, quantifiable data – rather they’re words with both scientific and political connotations that link to a whole bunch of different factors.

-How are there terms measured?
+How are their terms measured?

 The definitions for each of these terms are measured against a series of different factors, such as the disease prevalence, incidence, and the known or unknown pathways of transmission the disease uses.

-These three terms are usually used to classify the spread of a new disease, labeling it as an Outbreak, Epidemic, or a Pandemic.
+These three terms are usually used to classify the spread of a new disease, labeling it as an Outbreak, Epidemic, or Pandemic.